Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 Birds have different diets and therefore require different types of bird feeders to store the different types of feeds.

-For example, suet can only be placed into a suet feeder, which is extremely popular among woodpeckers.
+For example, suet feed can only be placed into a suet feeder, which is extremely popular among woodpeckers.

 Here’s a quick summary table for you to refer to:

-Type of FeederBird Species Attracted
+Type of Feeder | Species Attracted |

 Let’s cover each type of feeder really succinctly:

-1. Tube feeders are probably the most common type of feeder that will attract the most type of birds.
 What’s great about it is it usually has anti-squirrel mechanics built into it to prevent squirrels and other animals from feeding on the bird feed.

-3. Hopper feeders are slightly similar to platform feeders in size, but they are usually built to allow for automatic dispensing of feed over time, so the bird feed won’t be laid out like the platform feeders.
-This prevents large birds from dominating the feeder.
+Hopper feeders are slightly similar to platform feeders in size, but they are usually built to allow for the automatic dispensing of feed over time so that the bird feed won’t be laid out like the platform feeders.

-4. Suet feeders contain suet only and are usually hung vertically.
-These feeders attract woodpeckers the most because of how similar it is to how woodpeckers find food out in the wild.
+These feeders attract woodpeckers the most because they are similar to how they find food out in the wild.

-5. Hummingbird feeders are special in that only hummingbirds can feed from it.
 It usually contains sugar water.
 Only hummingbirds have beaks slender enough to feed from the openings of the feeder.

 Therefore, if you have been using the wrong feeder to attract birds of a certain species, it’s highly likely that was the reason why birds didn’t come visit your feeder.